This post is in two parts.

 *The disciples recognised Moses and Elijah in the transfiguration even though they had died years before!

 God did not design the family unit for death to separate them forever!
 The very reason He came from heaven was to banish that terrible thing called death!
-He didn’t come to earth to abolish even sickness, as sickness was the natural outcome of sin; and although I do believe in Divine healing & have experienced it firsthand, the Lord was CRUCIFIED to abolish the result of sickness, the ‘INEVITABLE’ And death was mocked in the very face of Satan… “O death where is your sting?
+He didn’t come to earth to abolish sickness, as sickness is a natural outcome of disobedience in the Garden of Eden; and although I do believe in Divine healing & have experienced it firsthand, the Lord was CRUCIFIED to abolish the result of sickness – the ‘INEVITABLE’ and it was ‘death’ that was mocked in the very face of Satan… “O death where is your sting?
 O death where is your victory?”
 (1 Corinthians 15:55).
 “He will swallow up death for all time” (Isaiah 25:8).

 Heaven will not be sitting on a cloud bored!
 Heaven is a world.
 A real world.
 A tangible place living with our loved ones and heros of the Bible.
-A place of bliss and never-ending joy, that God Himself has prepared for us.
-The ‘Inevitable’ will be the start of living that even a multi billionaire’s lifestyle couldn’t come close to!
+A place of bliss and never-ending inexplicable joy, that God Himself has prepared for us, and the ‘Inevitable’ will be the start of living that even a multi billionaire’s lifestyle couldn’t come close to!

 That’s what is so wonderful about being born again.
-The free gift of Salvation brings about everlasting life doing away with death… and is what everyone craves for these days: to live for as long as they possibly can to avoid death for as long as they possibly can!
+The free gift of Salvation brings about everlasting life that does away with death… and what everyone craves for these days: to live for as long as they possibly can to avoid death for as long as they possibly can!

 God couldn’t be kinder than to give us assurances that we will not be dead!